williamsousab/Winning-Space-Race-with-Data-Science/README.md

 The blue line represents the distance between the lunch site and the closest coastline.

 ![Screenshot (194)](https://user-images.githubusercontent.com/86102231/147829825-349daf2a-e65c-4cfd-b3c1-e4afaf356399.png)

-# Build A Dashboard with Plotly Dash

-### To See the code for making the Dashboard using Plotly Dash [CLICK HERE](https://github.com/GaurabKundu1/IBM-Data-Science-Professional-Certificate-Capstone-Project-Winning-Space-Race-With-Data-Science/blob/main/Week%204/SpaceX_plotly.py)

 ## Launch Success Dashboard for All Sites